Tristan Jarry: Pittsburgh Penguins

-On April 7, 2015, Jarry was assigned to the Wilkes-Barre/Scranton Penguins.
-On April 9, 2016, Jarry was called up by Pittsburgh Penguins wearing #35 when goalies Marc-André Fleury and Matt Murray were both injured.
-He dressed for first two games of the playoffs for Pittsburgh, then was sent back to the minors when Murray returned from injuries.
-On May 19, he was recalled for the rest of the season as emergency goaltender.
+On April 7, 2015, Jarry was assigned to the AHL's Wilkes-Barre/Scranton Penguins.
+On April 9, 2016, Jarry was called up by Pittsburgh Penguins wearing No. 35 when goaltenders Marc-André Fleury and Matt Murray were both injured.
+He dressed for the first two games of the playoffs for Pittsburgh, then was sent back to the minors when Murray returned from injuries.
+On May 19, he was recalled for the rest of the season as an emergency goaltender.
 Jarry did not qualify to be on the Cup, since he did not play for the Penguins in the 2015–16 regular season or dress in the Stanley Cup Finals.
+He was given a Stanley Cup ring for dressing in the playoffs.

 Jarry played his first NHL preseason game on September 28, 2016, where he posted a 30-save shutout in a 2–0 victory over the Chicago Blackhawks.
-Despite an early-season injury to starting goalie Matt Murray, the Penguins returned Jarry to Wilkes-Barre for the start of the AHL season and instead signed Mike Condon as backup.
+Despite an early-season injury to starting goaltender Matt Murray, the Penguins returned Jarry to Wilkes-Barre for the start of the AHL season and instead signed Mike Condon as backup.
 With Jarry as the starting goaltender for the Baby Penguins he posted career numbers in 45 games with 28 wins and a 2.15 goals against average, being named to the 2017 all-star game receiving the Harry "Hap" Holmes Memorial Award, and helping Wilkes-Barre finish with the best record in the regular season.
 Jarry was called up to the NHL on April 9, and the next day, he made his NHL debut, starting for the Penguins in a 3–2 loss to the New York Rangers on the final game of the regular season, in a game in which Magnus Hellberg also made his first NHL start.
 Due to an injury to Murray, Jarry remained on the NHL roster as a backup to veteran Marc-André Fleury.
 Jarry dressed for 11 playoff games, until Murray return from injury.
 The Penguins repeated as Stanley Cup Champions.
-Jarry received a Stanley Cup ring from the Penguins organization, despite only playing in one NHL game.
+Jarry received 2nd Stanley Cup ring from the Penguins organization, despite only playing in one NHL game.
 Jarry did not dress in the finals, so he could not get his name on the cup.